k9w/instructions/dynamic-and-static-websites/wordpressOpenBSD.md

-The database itself, the database application, Wordpress itself (the PHP files), the PHP language engine, any PHP extensions, any Wordpress pluglins - they all constitute a whole bunch of additional code and content on the server compared to running a static website with potentially the exact same text, pictures and other media, themes and formatting.
+The database itself, the database application, Wordpress itself (the PHP files), the PHP language engine, any PHP extensions, any Wordpress plugins - they all constitute a whole bunch of additional code and content on the server compared to running a static website with potentially the exact same text, pictures and other media, themes and formatting.